stbenas/eneba-task-backend/README.md

 # Eneba's internship task: backend

->[!IMPORTANT]
+> [!IMPORTANT]
-> This project is a non-commercial demo backend built as part of a technical assignment for Eneba.
-All trademarks and images belong to their respective owners.
+> This project is a non-commercial demo backend built as part of a technical assignment for Eneba. **All trademarks and images belong to their respective owners**.

 ## Tech stack
  - NodeJs